hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

 To verify the installation, run the
 ["Accepting Inbound Connections"](/docs/platform/k8s/connect.html#accepting-inbound-connections)
 example from the "Usage" section above.
-After running this example, run `kubectl get pod echo-server -o yaml`.
+After running this example, run `kubectl get pod static-server -o yaml`.
 In the raw YAML output, you should see injected Connect containers and an annotation `consul.hashicorp.com/connect-inject-status` set to `injected`.
 This confirms that injection is working properly.